Code-Institute-Submissions/MSP2-SimonSquared/README.md

 ## UX ##

 This web application is developed for anybody who enjoys simple mind challenging games either for enjoyment or for training their memory capacity.

+The owner's goal is to provide this form of entertainment.
+It's a free service so there is no business model that applies.
+If the goal for it was to be lucrative one can imagine some sort of advertising revenue that often go with freemium games.
+In any case the strategy is Business to Client.

 The following user stories apply:
 * As a user, I want to enjoy a game of classic “Simon”.
 * As a user, I want to enjoy a game similar to “Simon”, but preferably a bit more complex.